 Craft beer is booming, and all beer connoisseurs will be aware of how significant it’s popularity is!
-Those who love craft beer will always be looking for the best ways that they can bring their favourite flavours to and from breweries, and the best solution has been the beer growler.
+Those who love craft beer will always be looking for the best ways that they can bring their favorite flavors to and from breweries, and the best solution has been the beer growler.
 Funny name, right?
-Well, the beer growler is essentially a vessel for the transport of beer – and it sounds so much better than “jug”!
+Well, the beer growler is primarily a vessel for the transport of beer – and it sounds so much better than “jug”!

 It’s airtight, usually made from glass or ceramic and the whole purpose is to move your beer from place to place without compromising on the quality of the beer.
 Beer can be preserved for a length of time, anywhere from a couple of days to a few weeks, with some keeping craft beer fresh for even longer.
 Of course, this will depend on the retailer and their ability to vacuum pump your growler with the right level of CO2 before they fill it with beer.

 The one thing that a beer growler can do for the drinker is to give them an experience that is like being straight from the tap.
 It’s the most preferred drinking experience; it’s why people love to go to the pub.
 However, if you could bring that pub experience home with you, wouldn’t you do it?

 Surprisingly, there are still so many out there that don’t know the use of a growler, and if you are one of those poor unfortunate souls, then sit back and take in a little history.

 Many theories are bandied about when it comes to the beer growler, but there is one that says that galvanized pails used to be used in the early 19th century as a method of beer transportation.